Summer Piano Ensemble Camp (2019)

 - Masterclasses/demonstration led by professionals in the area and beyond.

-- Camp celebration on Saturday where campers will play for faculty and family pieces they have been working on.
+- Camp celebration of works in progress on Saturday where campers will play for faculty and family pieces they have been working on.

 Small group activities: